-Augustana Strong: Our path to safely opening this fall
+Augustana Strong: Safely opening this fall

 Students, faculty and staff are asked to check their email for updates from the college.
 Official updates will come from email@example.com.